Haidar0096/image_magick_ffi/README.md

 # ImageMagickFFi Plugin
-This plugin brings to you the ImageMagick C/C++ library to use with dart.
+This plugin brings to you the [ImageMagick](https://imagemagick.org/) C library [MagickWand](https://imagemagick.org/script/magick-wand.php) to use with dart.
 ## Feel native
 Interact with the underlying ImageMagick C api just as you used to do in C (not with pointers, of course :P).